St John's Cathedral, Parramatta

 St John's Cathedral is a heritage-listed, Anglican cathedral in Parramatta, City of Parramatta, Sydney, New South Wales, Australia.
 St John's was given the status of provisional cathedral of the Anglican Diocese of Sydney in 1969, and designated a Regional Cathedral in 2011 for the Western Region.
 It was added to the New South Wales State Heritage Register on 5 March 2010.

-The current rector is Reverend Canon Bruce Morrison.

 History

 St John's Cathedral is located near Parramatta railway station and is the oldest church site in Australia in continuous use.
 In October 1788, soon after the first load of convicts arrived at Sydney Cove, Governor Arthur Phillip took a trip up to find the head of the Sydney Harbour (Port Jackson).
 Finding inhabitable land there he formed a settlement at Rose Hill (named after Sir George Rose the Under-Secretary of the Treasurer) and mapped out the bare bones of a town that extended from the foot of Rose Hill for one mile eastward along the creek.
 This place he named Parramatta as this was his interpretation of the name given by the first peoples to the spot on which the town is situated.

 The Chaplain of the First Fleet, Reverend Richard Johnson, conducted the first Christian worship in Parramatta on 28 December 1788.
 Johnson visited Parramatta fortnightly and held services under a tree on the river bank near the present day ferry terminal at the end of Smith Street.
 The service on Christmas Day 1791 was held in a carpenter's shop near Governor Phillip's residence in Parramatta.
 By then, there were one thousand people living in the district and being ministered by Reverend Johnson.

 In a letter to Governor Phillip dated 23 March 1792, Johnson states: "Last spring there was the foundation of a church laid a Parramatta.
 Before it was finished it was converted into a gaol or lock up house, and now it is converted into a granary. … I go up to Parramatta, as usual, once a fortnight the distance by water about fourteen miles."

 On 10 March 1794, the Reverend Samuel Marsden, who had been appointed Assistant Chaplain, arrived in Parramatta and relieved Johnson of the care of these Western settlements.